NREL/OpenStudio-analysis-gem/README.md

 In the programmatic interface there are still several items that need to be checked

 * verify that the measure.xml file exists
+* Check the type of measure being added and make sure that it is in the right workflow (e.g. no energyplus measures before rubymeasures)
+* add reverse translator from existing analysis.jsons
+* more explicit run workflows.
+For example, add workflow steps for running energyplus, openstudio translator, radiance, etc
+* more explicit assignment of the analyses that can run.
+This would be nice:
+    ```
+    a = OpenStudio::Analysis.create("new analysis")
+    a.analysis_type('single_run')
+    ```